 If you have been injured in a welding accident at work you are eligible for a workers compensation claim.
 This claim is set up to pay for your medical costs incurred, as well as to pay a small portion of your income, up to $550, so that your family can pay for its expenses while you’re recovering.

 Either way, John Foy & Associates can help you work through your legal problems.
+With a strong commitment to our clients’ rights and well-being, we are here to support you.
+Get in touch with our Atlanta personal injury lawyers for dedicated and compassionate representation in your legal matters.
 Give us a call at 404-400-4000.

 Common injuries include: